amacss-utsc/amacss_constitution/README.md

 1.1 – The official name of the organization will be ― The Association of Mathematical and Computer Sciences Students at the University of Toronto at Scarborough.

-1.2 – The Association of Mathematical and Computer Sciences Students at the University of
+1.2 – The Association of Mathematical and Computer Sciences Students at the University of Toronto Scarborough.

 ## Article II – Purpose